 Ramblin Road Brewery Farm

 Truly local craft beer starts with locally grown hops.
 Ramblin’ Road Brewery Farm has that with all of their hops grown right on site making it Ontario’s only brewery farm.
-Take a tour and see the hop garden while you enjoy some of their own beer battered potato chips.
+Grab a pint, head to the patio and see the hop garden while you enjoy some of their own beer battered potato chips.

 Bonnieheath Estate Lavender & Winery